 Whole New World

-Now we can bring the idea of a plane (Cartesian coordinates, Polar coordinates, Vectors and more) to complex numbers, and we open up a whole new world of numbers that are more complete and elegant, as you will see.
+Now we can bring the idea of a plane (Cartesian coordinates, Polar coordinates, Vectors etc) to complex numbers, and open up a whole new world of numbers that are more complete and elegant, as you will see.

 Complex Number as a Vector

-You can think of a complex number as being a vector.
+We can think of a complex number as a vector.

 This is a vector.